 1. How to Dissolve an LLC in Florida: Triggering the Dissolution

-A majority of LLCs function under an operating agreement, although it is not technically required.
+A majority of Florida LLCs function under an operating agreement, although it is not technically required.
 This document serves as an agreement between the owners or members of a Florida LLC regarding how they will run the business.

 If present, the operating agreement will govern how and when dissolution should occur.